A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Introduction

 \subsection{Challenges in Heart Sound Analysis}

-Many machine learning and deep learning methods have been applied to heart sound analysis.
-However, this research field is still facing many technical challenges.
+Although many ML and DL methods have been applied to heart sound analysis, this research field still faces many technical challenges, including denoising, segmentation, classification, and DL model explanation.

-The first challenge is denoising, which aims to remove the noise from heart sounds.
-As the recording environments can be noisy with environmental noise and speech, denoising is an essential pre-processing procedure to improve the audio quality for better performance of segmentation and classification.
-Other pre-processing procedures such as separation (from lung sounds)~\cite{munoz2021parallel,tsai2020blind,grooby2021new} are not introduced here, as they were mostly dealing with signal processing methods.
+The first challenge is denoising, which aims to remove noise from heart sounds.
+Recording environments can be noisy with environmental noise and speech, making denoising an essential pre-processing procedure to improve the audio quality for better segmentation and classification performance.

-The second challenge is segmentation that targets on splitting a heart sound signal into multiple parts, \ie cardiac cycles or smaller segments (S1, systole, S2, and diastole).
-Heart sound segmentation is often a pre-processing process of heart sound classification.
+The second challenge is segmentation that splits a heart sound signal into multiple parts, \ie cardiac cycles or smaller segments (S1, systole, S2, and diastole).
+Heart sound segmentation is often a pre-processing step for classification.

-The third is classification which predicts the severe level of cardiovascular diseases or abnormality of a heart from heart sounds.
+The third challenge is classification, which predicts the severity level of cardiovascular diseases or heart abnormalities from heart sounds.
 Heart sound classification is helpful for early screening of heart diseases in primary care.

 The final one is explaining DL models for heart sound analysis.
-DL models are black boxes for human due to their complex structures, although they are promising in performance improvement for heart sound analysis.
-As digital health is a sensitive domain, explainable DL models are crucial for clinicians to give in-time and suitable therapies for patients.
-Correspondingly, trust from clinicians and patients can promote applications of explainable DL models in real life.
+DL models, with their complex structures, often appear as black boxes to humans, despite their promising performance in heart sound analysis.
+In the sensitive domain of digital health, explainable DL models are crucial for clinicians to provide timely and appropriate therapies for patients.
+Correspondingly, trust from clinicians and patients can promote real-life application of explainable DL models.